samiranghosh04/sea-js/README.md

-# SeaJS - The 290B FE Framework
+# SeaJS - The 290 B FE Framework

 ## Overview

 **SeaJS** is a lightweight, frontend JavaScript framework designed for building web applications with minimal overhead.
 It offers a simple API for component-based development, state management, and signal handling.
 SeaJS focuses on performance and bundle size efficiency, making it ideal for projects where every kilobyte matters.
-As of now the bundle size is a mere 290B.
+As of now the bundle size is a mere 290 B.

 ## Key Features